Vivekbhatt02/WhatsAppChatAnalyzer/README.md

 ### User Statistics:
 Get insights into the top contributors in group chats, including most active participants and average message lengths.
 ### Media Analysis:
-Count and categorize shared media types like images, videos, and links.# WhatsappChatAnalyzer
+Count and categorize shared media types like images, videos, and links.